A quick overview of the components of ODBC will help you interface your COBOL program to ODBC-compliant data sources.

 The driver processes ODBC requests and returns data to the driver manager and your application.
-If necessary, the driver translates the runtime’s SQL request into a form that is understood by the target data source.
+If necessary, the driver translates the run-time system’s SQL request into a form that is understood by the target data source.

 Your application is not limited to communicating through just one driver, however.
 By setting the ACUFH configuration variable A_ODBC_DATASOURCE, you can direct the COBOL run-time system to connect to a different driver for any given file.
 Simply set this variable before opening the indexed data file.
 The Database Connectors interface for ODBC will then handle connecting to the new data source and performing any operations necessary to open the file.